top of page

 10 ways to time travel

 Time travel is my favorite trope ever!
 It can be so dynamic and gripping and simply fun.
-To prove this point, I compiled a list of ten creative mechanisms to time travel we often find in fictional stories.
+To prove this point, I compiled a list of ten creative mechanisms for time travel we often find in fictional stories.
 And I paired them with some neat recommendations for you.

-So buckle up!
+So, buckle up!
 Let’s journey through time.

-Before we continue, try to think of some and let me know how many of those you got right.
+Before we continue, try to think of some entries and let me know how many of those you got right.

 Ready?